-Has Diet Doctor changed its view on LDL?
+Has Diet Doctor changed its view on LDL Cholesterol?

-We have gotten a few questions about our stance on LDL since our recent article on the genetic study showing lower cardiovascular risk in those who have a genetic predisposition to lower LDL.
+We have gotten a few questions about our stance on LDL cholesterol since our recent article on the genetic study showing lower cardiovascular risk in those who have a genetic predisposition to lower LDL cholesterol.
 It’s a good question and, as Medical Director of the site and a board-certified cardiologist, I will do my best to clarify our position.

 First, has Diet Doctor had an official position on LDL?
 While things change over time as new evidence emerges, I think our most consistent position has been that we don’t know everything we need to know about LDL.
 I will summarize what we do and don’t know as follows: